-When we arrived in Tijuana, just minutes from border to the United States, our first stop was the Centro Cultural Tijuana, or the Cultural Center of Tijuana.
+When we arrived in Tijuana, just minutes from the border to the United States and north of Rosarito Beach, our first stop was the Centro Cultural Tijuana, or the Cultural Center of Tijuana.
 Isn’t it gorgeous?
 We stopped here to learn a bit about the region and its many talented artists (there’s a lot of art inside!).

 For a little geographical placing (because as I said, geography isn’t my strong suit though I’m great with visuals) I was happy to see a painted mural inside the center that our tour guide, Fernando, was able to explain to me and give me a crash-course in the region’s history.

 Let’s mark this puppy with the help of Google maps and my Photoshop skills.
 I’ve added two images below: